 When baby is getting tired you need to get them to sleep before they’re exhausted.
 Many tired babies will:

 - Grumble & grouch

 BUT each baby has their own signs you just have to learn from experience!

 10. Get Sleep When You Can … an Evening Nap Rocks!

 We’ve all thinks it’s natural to go to sleep late in the evening and wake up around 7.
 But this sleep pattern is only a few hundred years old.

 It was quite common in times gone by to nap early evening for an hour or so and then get 4 or 5 hours solid sleep later in the night.

 And an evening nap rocks … I promise you … if your baby goes to sleep well in the evening but stays awake in the early hours after a late feed.

-I so, so hope these tips help you and your baby … they really are from the heart and I do wish I’d had them when I was a sleep bereft mum.
+I really hope these tips help you and your baby … they really are from the heart and I do wish I’d had them when I was a sleep-bereft mum.

 Pin for later: